daattali/beautiful-jekyll/recommendations.md

 ---
 ## Products

 * Amazon Shop: Shop [HERE](http://www.amazon.com/shop/eastcoastkelly) if you are in the US.
 Shop [HERE](http://www.amazon.ca/shop/eastcoastkelly) if you are in Canada.
-I’ll be adding things regularly that I use and/or recommend from Amazon!
+I’ll be adding things regularly that I love, use, and/or recommend from Amazon!
 Enjoy.

 ![A picture of me in the mirror.
 Amazon shop image.](https://www.eastcoastkelly.com/assets/img/20200606_151056_0000.png "amazonshopimage")